plotdb/block/README.md

     obj = new aBlockClass.factory(class, instance);

-Please note that `obj` (block's internal object) is not the `block.instance` object, but an object based on how this block is defined in its script part.
+Please note that `obj` (block's internal object) is not the `block.instance` object.
+See below for more information bout the definition of the internal object.

 ### block.instance